rfl-urbaniak/redditAttacks/index.md

 We proceed as follows.
-We list 9  options of the number of attacks and initiate vectors to which we will save the confidence interval limits (`low`, `high`), the estimated mean and the `p`-value.
+We list 9  options of the number of attacks and initiate vectors to which we will save the confidence interval limits (`low`, `high`), the estimated mean and the $p$-value.
 We use the same approach to analyze  the other types of attacks.

 ``` r